worldmaking/datt3074/index.md

 | Raspberry Pi | [RNBO](https://rnbo.cycling74.com/learn/raspberry-pi-target-overview) | For custom **sensor-based instruments, interactive installations, etc.** Includes full support for USB Audio devices, MIDI, OSC, etc. |
 | C++ code | [RNBO](https://rnbo.cycling74.com/learn/the-cpp-source-code-target-introduction) | To embed in a custom C++ based application.
 It's up to you how to connect this with your other C++ code, but you could start from [this RNBO/JUCE template](https://rnbo.cycling74.com/explore/c-plugin-application-template) |
 | C++ code | [gen~](https://docs.cycling74.com/max8/refpages/gen~#exportcode) | Just send the `exportcode` message to a `gen~` object, and it will output some C++.
 It's up to you how to connect this with your other C++ code. |

+Note that all of export targets will require extra work on your part to complete the project, and will require developing familiarity with the target itself.
+I strongly suggest taking the simplest possible examples through the export process to test them and get familiar with the process and any limitations before going any further.

+Some targets are dependent on having other software installed.
+Some require licenses -- we do have RNBO licenses on some machines in the lab, and you can also get a trial license of RNBO to use at home.
+We do not have Max4Live licenses, but you can get this as part of a 30-day trial of Ableton Suite.
+VCVRack and Supercollider are free to install.
+Unreal and Unity are also free to install.
+You may already have software that can load VST or AU audio plugins -- pretty much any audio editor, digital audio workstation, many video editors, etc. -- many of which are free.
+For hardware projects, we do have a couple of Daisy-based devices available in the Alice Lab that can be used, including a guitar-pedal and some Eurorack modules, as well as bare Daisy Seed for breadboarding.

+**This means you will need to budget your development & testing time carefully around any access limitations!**

 [Back to top](#top)